 Passion flower is a plant in which the parts of the plant above the ground are used, in different forms, to provide natural healing purposes and food flavoring.
-You may have heard of passion flower tea or passion flower extract — and it’s also found as infusions, teas, liquid extracts and tinctures.
+You may have heard of passion flower tea or passion flower extract — it’s also found as infusions, teas, liquid extracts and tinctures.

 Benefits of Passion Flower

-Menopause is associated with feeling of anxiety and depression, which is often caused by low levels of amma-aminobutyric acid (GABA), which is a chemical in the brain.
+Menopause is associated with feeling of anxiety and depression, often caused by low levels of gamma-aminobutyric acid (GABA), which is a chemical in the brain.
 Hormone therapy that relies on modern medicine can create a lot of unwanted side effects.

 Women are seeking natural remedies more and more, and passion flower may help by increasing the levels of GABA.
-(4) When the levels of GABA are increased, it helps to decrease the activity of some of those depression-inducing brain cells.
+When the levels of GABA are increased, it helps decrease the activity of some of those depression-inducing brain cells.

-2. Lower Blood Pressure
+2. Helps Lower Blood Pressure

-3. Reduce Anxiety
+3. Can Reduce Anxiety

 Passion flower may be helpful in reducing anxiety and has long been known as a folk remedy.
 It’s believed that certain compounds found in passion flower may interact with some receptors in the brain, provoking relaxation.

-4. Addresses ADHD Symptoms
+4. Helps Address ADHD Symptoms

 5. Helps Reduce Insulin Levels